Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Preliminaries

+As a consequence of Theorem \ref{compact}, for a compact K\"ahler manifold one can define the following natural meromorphic fibration.

-\begin{definition} Let $X$ be a compact complex space and let $S$ be a family of all rational curves on ~$X$.
+\begin{definition} Let $X$ be a compact K\"ahler manifold and let $S$ be a family of all rational curves on ~$X$.
 The fibration $f \colon X \dasharrow B$ corresponding to $S$ by Theorem \ref{mrc} is called the maximal rationally connected (MRC) fibration of $X$. \end{definition}

-The MRC fibration is known to exist if $X$ is a compact K\"ahler space (see \cite[Remarque 1.3]{Cam92}).

-Obviously, if $X$ is not covered by rational curves then $f$ is the identity map.
+Obviously, if $X$ is not covered by rational curves then $f$ is birational.
 A crucial property of the MRC fibration is that its base $B$ is not covered by rational curves.
 This statement was shown in \cite[Corollary ~1.4]{GHS03} for $X$ an algebraic variety.
 The same argument generalizes to the K\"ahler case (see, for instance, \cite[Remark 3.2]{HP15} or \cite[Proposition 3.8]{PS20}).